 Another quality is his ability to use numerous and unexpected chord progressions, bridges and song structures, which lead the listener from the marked trail to unknown but captivating territory.
 But don’t believe for a second that Gene Clark’s music would preferentially be difficult to access or non-commercial, because he also offers a number of songs that, at least in theory, would have made the charts.

-Gene Clark’s lyrics should be worth a separate chapter; so despaired and subtle that Bob Dylan almost appears as a Tin Pan Alley writer in comparison.
+Gene Clark’s lyrics should be worth a separate chapter; so despaired and sometimes even so subtle that they’re hard to understand.
+Even so, his lyrics are very often enthralling.

 When a journalist once asked Gene Clark why his lyrics often dealt with grief and pain, he replied: “Well, when you’re happy you don’t sit down and write songs.
 You’re too busy enjoying being happy.
 It’s when you are alone and in that deepest darkest place – all that has to be released in some way.”

 In short: Gene Clark’s music always fascinates and you never feel indifferent when you listen to him.